cieltheseal/tft/README.md

     During validation, only one pair is generated per board to reduce redundancy and prevent data leakage.

     Top-3 predicted units are output visually as there can be multiple viable options depending on the game state.

+---

+## Instructions

+1. ETL

+    Create an instance of a Prefect server and run etl.py.